tarsal-co/react-code-challenge/README.md

 Congratulations on making it to the coding challenge portion of the interview process!
 This coding challenge was created by our front-end engineering team, and exercises some of the React technology and principles which we use in our codebase.

+We believe this is a much more effective way at evaluating candidates over writing code on a whiteboard in a meeting room or responding to l33t coding questions in a zoom call.

 We recommend you to block ~2 hours of your time to complete it.

 ## Challenge: